richkuz/schema-tools/docs/ai-log/ai-log.md

 - Rapidly iterated through many (failed) approaches until landing on a solution with the least worst tradeoffs.
 Heavily leaned on OpenSearch API directly to test edge cases.
 - Made final adjustments by hand to the README.md.

+## Conclusions

+- No tool exists like this and now I understand why.
+Elasticsearch/OpenSearch aren't designed to provide effortless zero-downtime, zero-data loss index migrations.
+It's possible, but there are tradeoffs that clients have to make for it to work well.
+- Anyone using Elasticsearch/OpenSearch for heavy upsert use cases should periodically validate indexed data against the source-of-truth data store from which it derives.
+I trust the schema-tools migration script, but clients still must be programmed very carefully to avoid data loss.
+- I would have never built such an elaborate tool so quickly without AI assistance.
+- AI helped me the most when it came to keeping Ruby specs current.
+- Because AI makes it so easy to add stuff, I added more things than I normally would.
+- This type of project is great for AI because everything can be tested quickly from the CLI in isolation.
+- Manual interaction testing is critical to evaluate edge cases and learn undocumented behaviors in dependent systems.